srsmith516/lab-01/README.md

     std::cout << echo(argv, argc);
 }
 ```

+Run the following commands to allow git to track these files:
+* `git add c-echo.h`
+* `git add main.cpp`

 One of the benefits of writing unit tests is that it forces you to think about how to subdivide a problem across a number of different classes and functions, because those become your testable units.
 The main itself cannot be unit tested since a different main will be needed to compile the unit tests.
 This is why in most large programming projects the only thing the main does is call a different function or create an object and call a method on that object.